Great New York City Fire of 1845: Origin

 The fire started at about 2:30 a.m. on Saturday, July 19, 1845, on the third floor of J. L. Van Doren, Oil Merchant and Stearin Candle Manufacturer, known as a seller of whale oil, at 34 New Street in Manhattan, and spread quickly to adjoining buildings.
 The City Hall alarm bell began to ring at about 3:00 a.m., summoning firefighters.

 Firefighters from the Fire Department of the City of New York (FDNY), at that time a volunteer organization, arrived under the command of Chief Engineer Cornelius Anderson.
-As the fire grew, the FDNY personnel were joined by retired fire chiefs from the city and firefighting crews from Brooklyn, Newark, and Williamsburg.
+As the fire grew, the FDNY personnel were joined by retired fire chiefs from the city and crews from the Brooklyn, Newark, and Williamsburg fire departments.
 Firemen battling the blaze were aided by water flowing from the Croton Aqueduct, which had been completed in 1842.
 The fire either weakened in intensity or had been subdued by firefighters by 1:00 p.m. that day.